A Problem

 ($ mark 'choose! mark-char))]))

-The only other thing we have to do is use selfish-spawn anywhere we would use spawn to spawn our actor, and it does some magic to automatically inject itself, into itself!
+to spawn our actor, and it does some magic to automatically inject itself, into itself!
 Which is pretty powerful!
-Here’s how we would invoke our choose! method on a selfish board:
+Here’s how we would invoke our choose!

 (define a-board (selfish-spawn ^board))